 FREQUENTLY ASKED QUESTIONS

-Volunteers are the heart of WEB and dedicated thousands of hours of service in 2020 to help their neighbors.
+Volunteers are the heart of WEB and dedicated hours of service to help their neighbors.
 Volunteers do vital work and make WEB programs so effective.
-Our Food Pantry, is open 3 days a month, year-round, and helps many in our community who are struggling to meet basic needs.
+Our Food Pantry, is open weekly distributing food, but volunteers are here at various times 7 days a week.

 By volunteering for WEB, you are:

 - Helping prevent homelessness and end hunger in your community

 - Using your talents and skills to improve the lives of others